Best Topical Finasteride

 In Happy Head’s catalog, you’ll see oral and topical versions of these two medications combined with other drugs.
 These include retinoic acid, latanoprost, and dutasteride.
 Hims also offers a combination of finasteride and ketoconazole.

-Given the similarities in their efficacy, there isn’t much reason to add something like oral finasteride to a topical finasteride regimen, but you could likely add hair loss-related supplements to your regimen alongside your finasteride treatment.
-That said, you’ll want to talk to your doctor before mixing any drugs together.
+Given the similarities in their efficacy, there isn’t much reason to add something like oral finasteride to a topical finasteride regimen.
+You could consider the addition of hair loss-related supplements to your regimen alongside your finasteride treatment; however, the clinical data on other hair loss supplementation is sparse, and the more medications you add to the mix, the higher risk of side effects.
+Regardless, you’ll want to talk to your doctor before mixing any drugs together.

 Hims